vigna/epserde-rs/README.md

 to a slice; the same would happen when serializing a boxed slice.
 The reference points inside `b`, so there is very little copy performed (in fact, just a field containing the length of the slice).
-All this is due to the fact that `usize` is a zero-copy type.
+All this is because `usize` is a zero-copy type.
 Note also that we use the convenience method [`Deserialize::load_full`](`deser::Deserialize::load_full`).

 If your code must work both with the original and the deserialized